horiuchie/VideoUploader/README.md

 ## How this example works

-I will introduce how to record and upload.
+I will explain how to record and upload here.

 ![structure](https://github.com/horiuchie/VideoUploader/blob/master/RecodingAndUploading.png)